Good issue management

 You will need them if you want to sort, categorize or filter problems more easily later.
 It is also possible to define custom fields to facilitate problem management according to your specific needs.

-The custom fields are a feature of the Connected and Enterprise plans.
+The custom fields are a feature of the Premium and Ultimate plans.

-Share your issues in real-time in the cloud
+Share your issues in real-time in BIMcollab Nexus

-The easiest way to share your issues is to connect your application to BIMcollab Cloud using a BCF manager and sync changes to the team.
-By connecting to the cloud, communication is handled automatically and issues are never lost.
+The easiest way to share your issues is to connect your application to BIMcollab Nexus using a BCF manager and sync changes to the team.
+By connecting to BIMcollab Nexus, communication is handled automatically and issues are never lost.

-Learn how to connect your software to BIMcollab Cloud in the articles Connect to BIMcollab Cloud from BCF managers or BIMcollab ZOOM and Connect from Solibri.
+Learn how to connect your software to BIMcollab Nexus in the articles Connect to BIMcollab Nexus from BCF managers or BIMcollab Zoom and Connect from Solibri.

 Document all the changes of a status